RealArslaanYT/Showdown-Of-The-Sticks/docs/about.markdown

 ---
 layout: default
-title: Showdown of the Sticks
+title: Showdown of the Sticks | About
+description: Showdown of the Sticks is a fast-paced, stick figure fighting game.
 permalink: /about/
 ---
+{% seo %}

 # About